KenKundert/inform/doc/user.rst

 """""""""""

 The :class:`inform.Color` class creates colorizers, which are functions used to render text in a particular color.
-They are like the informants in that they take any number of unnamed arguments that are converted to strings and then joined into a single string, though the result is not printed.
-Instead, the string is then coded for the chosen color and returned.
-For example:
+They combine their arguments in a manner very similar to an :ref:`informant <using informants>` and returns the result as a string, except the string is coded for the chosen color.
+Uses the *sep*, *template* and *wrap* keyword arguments to combine the arguments.

 .. code-block:: python